 When a person visits a ceremonial monument, is it their intellect, their five senses, their intuition, or the electromagnetic fields around their bodies that perceive the place?....One may individually respond in a limited set of ways to a site, but it is crucial to know that one's preferred reactions are only part of a network of knowing that is involved in a more complete description of the place.
 (1)

 I believe that the nature of a person's experience of a sacred site may be influenced by them having what Devereux calls a "multi-mode" approach to the sites, that is, by experiencing the sites from the vantage points of both knowing and feeling, both mind and heart.
-Knowing means having an understanding of such matters as the mythology, archaeology, history, geology and (possible) celestial orientation of a site.
-Feeling means the ability to sense and tune into the presence of power at a site.
+Knowing means having an understanding of such matters as the mythology, archaeology, history, geology, and (possible) celestial orientation of a site.
+Feeling means sensing and tuning into the presence of power at a site.

-The ancient people who discovered the power places and erected structures at them quite probably related with the sites through both feeling and knowing.
-If contemporary people wish to access the energy fields of the sacred sites they should likewise use both knowing and feeling.
-In the beginning sections of this essay I will deal with the matter of knowing by discussing several factors that contribute to generation and perpetuation of the sacred site energy fields.
-In the final section of the essay I will deal with the matter of feeling by showing an easy-to-do meditation technique for actually connecting with the energy fields.
+The ancient people who discovered the power places and erected structures at them probably related to the sites through feeling and knowing.
+If contemporary people wish to access the energy fields of the sacred sites, they should likewise use both knowing and feeling.
+In the beginning sections of this essay, I will deal with the matter of knowing by discussing several factors that contribute to the generation and perpetuation of the sacred site energy fields.
+In the essay's final section, I will deal with the matter of feeling by showing an easy-to-do meditation technique for connecting with the energy fields.